cs107-lahg/cs107-FinalProject/docs/documentation.md

 ## Future

-- Currently our package can only take in scalar or vector inputs, but computing derivatives for matrix computation could also be useful in many scenarios, such as in gradient descent algorithm in many machine learning applications.
+- Currently, our package can only take in scalar or vector inputs, but computing derivatives for matrix computation could also be useful in many scenarios, such as in gradient descent algorithm in many machine learning applications.
 In the future, we would like to extend the functionality of our project to be able to handle matrix differentiation.

 - As stated in the __introduction__ section, automatic differentiation has application in various fields.
-In out next step, we would like to extend our package to solve optimization problems such as gradient descent in linear regression, or backward propagation in training neural networks.
-Besides, writing a root finding function is also a great future extension given that we already have AD forward/reverse mode in hand.
+In our next step, we would like to extend our package to solve optimization problems such as gradient descent in linear regression, or backward propagation in training neural networks.
+Besides, writing a root-sfinding function is also a great future extension given that we already have AD forward/reverse mode in hand.
 These methods will have great importance to solve problems that arise in machine learning, biomedical research, finance, etc.

-- higher order derivative?
-I think reverse mode can do that......
+- Now our package can only compute first-order derivative.
+In the near future, we would like to extend our package to include higher order derivative, which has broad applications in Mathematics, Statistics Fluid Machanics.